moni-nancy/moni-nancy/README.md

 ### <div align="center">I'm a student at the Federal University of Agriculture, Abeokuta</div>

-- 🏫 I'm currently studying: Home Science and Management (Child Development and Family Studies).
+- 🏫 Currently studying: Home Science and Management (Child Development and Family Studies).

 👩‍💻Also studying: Front-end development